erleiuat/fiction-bot/README.md

 ### I don't have a clue how this thing rly works anymore

-Feel free to use this code for your own server or do Pull Requests with some changes to improove it further.
-It's performant af imho, but if you find something please go ahead.
-I wouldn't mind turning this into a community project at all :)
+Feel free to use this code for your own server

-Fork this repo to reuse it with your own settings to get it running on your machine.
-Let me know (open an issue) if you need any help ^^